-The origins of wind band music at Augustana College have a long, rich and varied history, dating back to 10 February 1896, when a few industrious young men at the Lutheran Normal School in Sioux Falls, South Dakota gathered “for the purpose of organizing a band.”
+The origins of wind band music at Augustana University have a long, rich and varied history, dating back to 10 February 1896, when a few industrious young men at the Lutheran Normal School in Sioux Falls, South Dakota gathered “for the purpose of organizing a band.”
 While the minutes of this meeting were brief, their vision was the antithesis.
 Thinking of ways to buy instruments, promote concerts, schedule rehearsals, and require practice, these young men set out to develop a musical organization of which their school could be proud.
-Although unknown at the time, these gregarious young men who started this band in 1896 inaugurated a tradition, passing on their industrious legacy to future generations in a tradition that would grow from humble beginnings to one of the college's greatest assets.
+Although unknown at the time, these gregarious young men who started this band in 1896 inaugurated a tradition, passing on their industrious legacy to future generations in a tradition that would grow from humble beginnings to one of the university's greatest assets.

 Their efforts were met with apparent success.
 In 1899, the Lutheran Normal School Mirror